Frequently Asked Questions

-I have a learning disability or other disability that requires accommodations.
-What do I need to do to register for an exam
+I have a documented disability and need accommodations.
+What do I need to do to register for an exam?

 If you require academic accommodations or assistance due to a documented disability, contact these two offices at least five business days before the day of the test: